Get your credit score and credit report with Finder. Free forever.

 Consumer sentiment around rapid tests

 January's Finder Consumer Sentiment Tracker revealed that 45% of Australians were planning to or already had purchased a rapid test, with 17% agreeing they are more convenient than the regular PCR tests and another 17% purchasing them for the instant results.
 More than 3.6 million Australians said that they would purchase a rapid test, if they weren't so expensive.

 In December, 54% of Australians said they wouldn't buy a RAT purely because they didn't need it.
 Only 32% of people said the same just a month after in January 2022, showing the growing demand for rapid tests across the country.
 Almost half of all Australians admit to never getting a PCR test, saying they would opt for the convenience of a RAT over waiting in line.

 While many bricks-and-mortar stores are struggling to keep shelves stocked, many online retailers are shipping tests straight to your door.
 If you are in the market for a rapid antigen test, Finder is tracking the availability of RATs across multiple online stores here – updated hourly.

-For more insights and statistics, check out Finder's Insights Blog.
+For more insights and statistics, check out Finder's Insights column.